mattions/neuronvisio/README.markdown

 2. Import the module

-    `import nrnvisio # importing the module`
+    `from nrnvisio.controls import Controls
+    controls = Controls()`

 When nrnvisio is started the thread is launched.
 In this thread all the process of nrnvisio will happen without blocking the console.

 As a quick example the following code: